Dental implants are artificial roots, placed under the gums, that provide a permanent base for fixed replacement teeth.

 After you lose a tooth, it is best to get it replaced as soon as possible.
-If you wait too long, your surrounding teeth could begin to shift towards the open space where your missing tooth used to be.
+If you wait too long, your surrounding teeth could begin to shift towards the open space where your missing tooth used to be (think of books falling over on a bookshelf when you take one out).
 This can cause bite and alignment problems, requiring additional orthodontic correction prior to your implant placement.
-Also, since there is no longer a tooth applying pressure to your jaw bone in the empty socket, bone resorption can occur.
-This means that you may lose jaw bone tissue where your missing tooth used to be, since it is no longer being stimulated as you chew.
-If you lose too much bone tissue in your jaw, we may need to do bone grafts or additional surgeries before we can proceed with a dental implant.
+Also, since there is no longer a tooth applying pressure to your jaw bone in the empty socket, bone shrinkage can occur.
+This means that you will lose jaw bone tissue where your missing tooth used to be, since it is no longer being stimulated as you chew.
+If you lose too much bone in your jaw, we may need to do additional graft surgeries before we can proceed with a dental implant.
 Getting a dental implant before any major issues arise will prevent bone resorption, shifting teeth, and help you smile with confidence once again.

 Are Dental Implants Safe?

 Yes!
-Dental implants are completely safe.
+Dental implants are very safe.
 In, fact they are one of the healthiest options for tooth replacement.
 Dental implants are made of titanium, a special type of biocompatible metal.
 This means that as you heal, your natural bone and oral tissues will bond with the titanium implant through a process called osseointegration.
 Essentially, your dental implant will become a natural part of your mouth.
-Your artificial tooth root wil be strong, stable, and provide stimulation to you jaw bone as you chew, preventing bone loss and teeth shifting.
+Your artificial tooth root will be strong, stable, and provide stimulation to your jaw bone as you chew, preventing bone loss and teeth shifting.

-Additionally, we use advanced technology and digital scans for our implant planning, allowing for more accuracy, efficiency, and successful implant placements.
-With years of experience, you’re in good hands with Dr. Scott Kollen.
-He takes the time to sit down with you and explain the treatment process from end-to-end to ensure you feel comfortable and excited to begin!
+Additionally, we use advanced technology and digital scans for our implant planning, allowing for more accuracy (down to a tenth of a millimetre!), efficiency, and successful implant placements.
+With years of experience, you’re in good hands with the team at River District Dentistry.
+We take the time to sit down with you and explain the treatment process from end-to-end to ensure you feel comfortable and excited to begin!
 Our goal is to ensure you feel informed about treatment and we are always happy to answer any questions you may have!